jmulet/moodle-tiny_widgethub/docs/examples.md

 The following sections will walk through the process of creating new widgets by using the yaml syntax.
 We shall start with a basic example and, progressively, we will continue showing more advanced cases.

+## Dealing with styles

+As a general rule, avoid using inline styles.
+Instead, replace them with CSS classes for better maintainability and consistency.
+While defining new classes can sometimes feel cumbersome, leveraging the existing utility classes provided by Bootstrap is an effective strategy.
+However, there will inevitably be situations where creating custom classes is necessary.
+But where should you place these new classes?

+Keep in mind that the Tiny editor runs within an iframe, meaning the CSS on the Moodle page does not directly affect the editor's styles.
+To customize the editor's appearance, follow these steps:

+Add your custom CSS to the "Additional Raw CSS" section of your theme settings.

+Navigate to the WidgetHub administration page, where you have two options for applying the styles:

+**Option 1**:
+Enable the Share styles checkbox.
+This will make all styles from Moodle automatically available in the editor.

+**Option 2**:
+Copy your custom CSS into the provided textarea.
+These styles will be injected directly into the editor's iframe.
+If your styles are extensive, consider linking to an external file.
+URLs written within comments (e.g., /** https://domain.org/location/to/your/file.css **/) will be converted into a ```<link>``` tags automatically.

 ## Example 1.
 A basic example

 The basic contents of a yaml file defining a widget are